Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 with $c_k(A,B)$ the Haar correction coefficient defined in Eq.~\eqref{eq:haarsub}.
-The case $k = 2$ exhibits qualitatively different behavior, which we discuss at the end of this section.
+The case $k = 2$ is qualitatively different, and we discuss this case at the end of this section.
 We note that Eq.~\eqref{eq:rmpucoeff} is a conjectured form, supported by exact symbolic computations for fixed $n$ and $k$.
 Characterizing $a_k(A,B)$ and $b_k(A,B)$ analytically remains an open problem.
-It would require significant progress on two fronts: (i) a better understanding of the subleading corrections to the Weingarten calculus, for which no closed-form expressions are currently known~\cite{collins2017weinga}; and (ii) a combinatorial characterization of permutation chains beyond the non-crossing partition lattice, such as on the structure of \textit{genus-one permutations}~\cite{walsh_counting_1972,sorbonne_universite_counting_2023}.
-See App.~\ref{ap:otocProofs} for a more detailed discussion.
+It would require significant progress on two fronts: (i) a better understanding of power series expansion of the Weingarten symbols, for which no closed-form expressions for the subleading coefficients are currently known~\cite{collins2017weinga}; and (ii) a combinatorial characterization of permutation chains beyond the non-crossing partition lattice~\cite{walsh_counting_1972,sorbonne_universite_counting_2023}.
+We discuss this in more detail in App.~\ref{ap:otocProofs}.